What size are your cards?

 It is a Ranger Foam Applicator.
-I use it for both distress inks and Stampin’ Up!
-Classic Inks.
+I use it for all dye inks.
 It’s a great way to get beautifully colored cardstock with a little visual texture.
 I rarely use colored cardstock anymore.

-What is the difference between Stampin’ Up! markers and Copic markers?
+What is the difference between Stampin’ Up! markers, Distress Markers, and Copic markers?

-Copic Sketch Markers are alcohol-based.
-They don’t absorb and dry quickly, giving you time to blend colors on your cardstock.
+Copic markers are alcohol-based.
+They don’t absorb or dry quickly, giving you time to blend colors on your cardstock.
 You can actually remove color after it has been applied by using the Colorless Blender.
 They bleed through to the back of your paper, so you’ll often need to layer it on a card.
-They are more expensive than Stampin’ Up! markers.
-There are 358 colors!!
+They are more expensive than water-based markers.
+There are 358 colors.

-I can’t really say I like one better than the other.
+I can’t really say which type of marker I like better.
 They are completely different products with different advantages and uses.
 I have, however, figured out how to get Stampin’ Up! markers to blend a little more like Copics in THIS POST.
 I posted a brief overview on getting started with Copics HERE, including good inks, papers, and where to buy.

 I’m just getting started with distress inks.
 What colors do you recommend I purchase first?

 I would purchase one of all the basics.
-My favorites are Barn Door (red), Spiced Marmalade (orange), Scattered Straw (yellow), Peeled Paint (green), Broken China (blue), and Dusty Concord (purple).
+My favorites are Barn Door (red), Picked Raspberry (pink), Spiced Marmalade (orange), Scattered Straw (yellow), Peeled Paint (green), Broken China (blue), and Dusty Concord (purple).
 The neutrals I use most often are Walnut Stain and Antique Linen.

 Why are you not a Stampin’ Up! demonstrator?

 I was a Stampin’ Up! demonstrator for 2 1/2 years.
 In October, 2011, Stampin’ Up! demanded that I use exclusively Stampin’ Up! products on my blog or I would be forced to resign.
 I resigned.
-But, since I love Stampin’ Up! products, I still use them and direct readers to my sister’s Stampin’ Up! store for purchase.
-She donates 20% of all orders to Foster Kids Charity, so please help her support these children in need.
-Thank you.
+But, since I love Stampin’ Up! products, I still use them and direct readers to my friend, Michelle’s, Stampin’ Up! store for purchase.
+She donates 25% of all orders to Foster Kids Charity, so please help her support these children in need.
+Thank you. 🙂

 Sometimes my Stampin’ Up! clear-mount stamps don’t stick to the acrylic block.
 Why?